antipawl/UA_Lab/intro.rst

 Lab Components
 ^^^^^^^^^^^^^^

-The following table lists VLANS, IP Addresses and Credentials for all
+The following table lists IP Addresses, Ports and Credentials for all
 components:

 Lab Setup